 For a full discussion of each of the products, we mention in this article, be sure to check out The Best Flip-Flop Sandals for Women Review.
-This review includes side-by-side comparisons of 11 different women's flip flops, and it explains the metrics we used to rate each piece, including comfort, stability and support, durability, water resistance, traction, and style.
+This review includes side-by-side comparisons of 14 different women's flip-flops, and it explains the metrics we used to rate each piece: comfort, stability and support, durability, water resistance, traction, and style.
 These categories will help shed light on aspects that may be crucial in your quest to finding the perfect pair.

 Types of Women's Flip-Flops

 For this review, we tested pieces with light foam footbeds, molded or contoured footbeds, foot-molding footbeds, and novelty footbeds.
-The strap configuration on our tested models varied pretty extensively, though all had a thong-style toe-post at the front and no heel strap across the back except the Astral Rosa, an innovative hybrid.
-If you're looking for a sandal with a heel strap, head on over to The Best Sandals for Women Review.
+The strap configuration on our tested models varied pretty extensively, though all had a thong-style toe-post at the front and none had a heel strap across the back except the Astral Rosa, an innovative hybrid.
+If you're looking for more sandals with a heel strap, head on over to The Best Sandals for Women Review.
 Manufacturers offer a wide variety of different strap configurations that can give your sandals a unique look and fit.
 We'll discuss these a bit more below, but first, let's dive into footbed types:

 Light Foam Footbeds

-The light foam footbeds found on cheap, bargain sandals are the least supportive and stable of the bunch.
-For many, these sandals are often either desperation or impulse buys (i.e. OMG, how did I make it to the beach without a pair of flip-flops!? or OMG, bumblebees on this $3 pair of flips!?
-So cute, must have!!)
+The light foam footbeds found on cheap, bargain sandals are the least supportive and stable option.
+For many, these sandals are often either desperation or impulse buys (i.e., OMG, how did I make it to the beach without a pair of flip-flops!? …or… OMG, bumblebees on this $3 pair of flips!?
+So cute, must have!!).

-In our review, we tested several products with foot-molding footbeds, most notably our Best Buy winner, the Teva Olowahu, our Best Buy for Sporty Adventures, the Base Camp Lite, and the classic Rainbow Single Layer Premier.
+In our review, we tested several products with foot-molding footbeds, most notably our Best Stylish Buy on a Tight Budget, the Teva Olowahu, our Best Buy for Sporty Adventures, the Base Camp Lite, and the classic Rainbow Single Layer Premier.
 Sandals like these have footbeds with EVA or foam/rubber compounds that remember the shape of your foot over time.
 Many people find this type of footbed to be insanely comfortable.
 When new, your foot sinks in just a little bit, and as you break them in, the footbed becomes an exact mold of your foot.
 Unlike the light foam footbeds mentioned above, EVA footbeds provide some shock absorption and support.

-If there's one thing you take away from this section, it should be the understanding that contoured footbeds mean more support and stability which equates to happier, healthier feet (even while on all-day adventures)."
-OK, let's expand in this review, all of our top performers had contoured or molded rubber footbeds.
-The Editors' Choice Birkenstock Gizeh, our Top Pick for Stylish Adventures, the OluKai Lala, the Vionic Tide II, our second place finisher, and the OluKai Ohana, our previous Editors' Choice all have contoured footbeds.
+If there's one thing you take away from this section, it should be the understanding that contoured footbeds mean more support and stability which equates to happier, healthier feet (even while on all-day adventures).
+In this review, all of our top performers had contoured or molded rubber footbeds: the Editors' Choice Birkenstock Gizeh, our Top Pick for Stylish Adventures, the OluKai Lala, the Astral Rosa, our Top Pick for Hiking and Scrambling, the Vionic Tide II, our third place finisher, and the OluKai Ohana, our previous Editors' Choice winner.
 Each of these sandals have sturdy contoured footbeds made with materials like EVA, PU, and leather that are difficult to bend in half down the middle.
-They do, however, bend in the forefoot, where the foot naturally bends.
+They do, however, bend in the forefoot, where the foot naturally curves.
 Next time you're at the store perusing flip-flops, pick a few up and try bending them in half.
 If it folds easily, it won't provide much, if any, stability.

 Contoured footbeds also provide more support.
-Manufacturers like OluKai, Chaco, Birkenstock, and Vionic have designed their products with footbeds that are anatomical molds of the bottom of a typical foot.
-Since we obviously don't all have the same foot shape, it can be beneficial to try on different pairs of contoured flips to determine what is best for you.
+Manufacturers like OluKai, Chaco, Birkenstock, Astral Designs, and Vionic have all designed their products with footbeds that are anatomical molds of the bottom of a typical foot.
+Since we don't all have the same foot shape, it can be beneficial to try on different pairs of contoured flips to determine what is best for you.
 Some of the differences include heel cup shape, outer edge padding, and — most importantly — arch height.
 For example, the Vionic Tide II had the most intense arch support of all the models we tested because it has orthotics built into the footbed.
 This feature can be delightful for some people and excruciating for others, so trying before you buy is recommended.

 Almost always, contoured sandals are more expensive.
-Their designs are more advanced and intentional than the simple foam cut-outs of other models, and they use sturdier, more durable materials to provide stand-out stability and support.
-If you're investing in a contoured flip, make sure that it supports the unique shape of your foot (continue reading our Fit section for more info on this subject).
+Their designs are more advanced and intentional than the simple foam cut-outs of other models, and they use sturdier, more durable materials to provide exemplary stability and support.
+If you're investing in a contoured sandal, make sure that it supports the unique shape of your foot.
 Even though we can never expect a sandal to provide the support and stability of footwear like hiking boots, flip-flops with contoured footbeds, (especially those like the Birkenstock Gizeh that have vast amounts of invested thought and research), can come surprisingly close.

 Why We Suggest Contoured Footbeds

-Since we were just talking about hiking boots (we know, it's a weird topic for a flip-flop article bear with us), let's start there.
-If you love to hike on rugged trails, or often find yourself carrying a 20-pound pack on overnight backpacking trips, you obviously need to purchase a supportive and stable hiking boot.
-This will help keep your ankles from rolling, protect your toes from sharp rocks, and keep your joints healthy over the long-haul.
-Even if you're an avid hiker you likely aren't wearing your boots every day (outside of dedicated backpacking trips, of course).
-But think about how many hours per week you wear your flip-flops throughout the summer months.
+Speaking of hiking boots (we know, it's a weird topic for a flip-flop article…bear with us), let's drive home a point.
+If you love to hike on rugged trails, or often find yourself carrying a 50-pound pack on overnight backpacking trips, you need to purchase a supportive and stable hiking boot, right?
+We all know this will help keep your ankles from rolling, protect your toes from sharp rocks, and keep your joints healthy over the long-haul.
+But even if you're an avid hiker you likely aren't wearing your boots every day (outside of dedicated backpacking trips, of course).
+Now think about how many hours per week you wear your flip-flops throughout the summer months.
 If you're anything like our testers, it could be every single day for extended hours each day!
-Obviously, flip-flops are not the right footwear for hiking miles of rugged trail or carrying a heavy pack, but even on mild terrain, it's still important to seek as much support and stability as you can out of your footwear, especially if you wear your open-toed footwear as much as we do.
+Flip-Flops are not the right footwear for hiking miles of rugged trail or carrying a heavy pack, but even on mild terrain, it's still important to seek as much support and stability as you can, especially if you wear your open-toed footwear as much as we do.

 Sandals with contoured footbeds promote proper bone and joint alignment, keeping your feet and entire body healthier and happier.
 Thanks to their supportive footbeds, we comfortably wore models like the Gizeh and Ohana all day long without any discomfort.
-Likewise, we went on multi-mile hikes (over moderate terrain) in our Top Pick for Hiking and Scrambling, the Merrell Around Town.
-If you want a flip that you'll be able to wear all day — whether you're shopping beach-side boutiques or headed out on a mellow jungle trek — you should make the investment in a sandal with a contoured footbed
+Likewise, we went on multi-mile hikes (over moderate terrain) in models like the Merrell Around Town and Astral Rosa.
+If you want a flip that you'll be able to wear all day — whether you're shopping beach-side boutiques or headed out on a mellow jungle trek — you should invest in a sandal with a contoured footbed.

 Finally, let's talk about fitting a pair of flip-flops properly.
 The first thing to remember is that this type of footwear tends only to be sold in whole sizes.
 Our main tester was a half size, so each review contains helpful information about whether sizing up or down is recommended.

 Typically, when consumers first put on a pair of thong-style sandals at the store, they forget that as we start to walk, out foot slides forward until the area between the first and second toe is fully pressing against the toe post.
-Although it may seem subtle, the 1/16 or 1/8 of an inch that your toes may slide forward can completely alter the fit of a flip-flop.
+Although it may seem subtle, the amount that your toes slide forward can completely alter the fit of a flip-flop.
 It's important to start here because this is how the sandal will fit when you are walking.
 Too much slide or an uncomfortable toe post could leave you very unhappy later on (keep in mind, of course, that most toe posts will break in and become more comfortable with time).

-The placement of the toe post and the fit of the straps will both affect how far up your foot slides (i.e. looser straps will allow your foot to slide farther forward).
-Even though an specific model may seem like it fits the length of your foot while you're just standing, the fit may be slightly off once your toes slide up against the toe post.
-If any part of your foot is hanging off the sandal, steer clear and look for something that has tighter straps, adjustable straps, or a longer broader toe box.
+The placement of the toe post and the fit of the straps will both affect how far up your foot slides (i.e., looser straps will allow your foot to slide farther forward).
+Even though a specific model may seem like it fits the length of your foot while you're just standing, the fit may be slightly off once your toes slide up against that post.
+And, if any part of your foot is hanging off the sandal, steer clear and look for something that has tighter straps, adjustable straps, or a longer and broader toe box.

 Once you've made sure that the toe post is well-placed and the straps fit the volume of your foot, tune into your arches.
 Make sure that you can feel some support under them, as this will help prevent conditions like plantar fasciitis.
 Different models have different arch heights, so choose one that feels natural under your foot.
 Some pieces like the Gizeh even have rounded heel cups that help keep the heel bone in place and provide extra stability.
 If this is the case with the model you're considering, be sure that your heel sits comfortably in the center of the cup.

-Models like the Teva Olowahu have straps that crisscross over the top of the foot which can provide a tighter fit for some, but they also run the risk of being uncomfortable or unpractical for certain foot shapes.
-More stable and supportive models like the Birkenstock Gizeh or Merrell Around Town have buckles on the straps for adjustments, allowing more people to be able to get a perfect fit.
-This is a huge bonus if you have low-volume feet and tend to have difficulty finding straps that feel secure.
+Models like the Teva Olowahu have straps that crisscross over the top of the foot.
+These can provide a tighter fit for some, but they also run the risk of being uncomfortable or impractical for specific foot shapes.
+More stable and supportive models like the Birkenstock Gizeh, Astral Rosa, or Merrell Around Town have buckles on the straps for adjustments, allowing more people to be able to get a perfect fit.
+This is a massive bonus if you have low-volume feet and tend to have difficulty finding straps that feel secure.